adamkoksal/OrgShop-Angular-Firebase/README.md

 # OrgShop

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.22.
+• This is Organic Products Web Application was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.22.

+# Users can;

+• Login with their Google Accounts.

+• Add products to the shopping cart.

+# Managers can;

+• Edit product listings.

+• View orders.

 ## Development server